ta3ag/lbd/docs/BackendTutorial/source/ctrlflow.rst

 As mentioned in the previous section, cpu0 is a RISC (Reduced Instruction Set Computer) CPU with 3 stages of pipeline.
-RISC CPU is full in world.
+RISC CPU is full in the world.
 Even the X86 of CISC (Complex Instruction Set Computer) is RISC inside.
-(It translate CISC instruction into micro-instruction which do pipeline as RISC).
+(It translate CISC instruction into micro-instructions which do pipeline as RISC).
 Knowledge with RISC will make you satisfied in compiler design.
 List these two excellent books we have read which include the real RISC CPU knowledge needed for reference.
-Sure, there are many books in Computer Architecture, and some of them contain real RISC CPU knowledge needed, but these two are what we have read.
+Sure, there are many books in Computer Architecture, and some of them contain real RISC CPU knowledge needed, but these two are excellent and popular.

 Computer Organization and Design: The Hardware/Software Interface (The Morgan Kaufmann Series in Computer Architecture and Design)